Emmanuel College, Toronto: History

 In 1969 the Toronto School of Theology (TST) was created as an independent federation of 7 schools of theology, including the divinity faculties of Emmanuel College.
 Within its own federation, U of T granted all but theology or divinity degrees.
 In May 1974, along with the other federated universities, St. Michael's and Trinity, a Memorandum of Understanding was signed with the University of Toronto, establishing the terms of their new relationship with the Faculty of Arts and Science.
 Since 1978, by virtue of a change made in its charter, the University of Toronto has granted theology degrees conjointly with Emmanuel College and other TST's member institutions.

+In 2010, Emmanuel became a multifaith seminary adding a Canadian Certificate of Muslim Studies program, which evolved into the Master of Pastoral Studies: Muslim focus.

+In 2015, a Diploma in Buddhist Mindfulness and Mental Health program was added which evolved into in the Master of Pastoral Studies: Buddhist focus.

 Emmanuel College welcomed its first woman principal in 2018 with the appointment of Michelle Voss Roberts.
 In 2022, HyeRan Kim-Cragg succeeded Voss Roberts as principal.
 Rev. Kim-Cragg is the first person of colour and second woman to lead the institution.

-Popular culture
+In popular culture

 Emmanuel College's library was the location where the British band Tears for Fears filmed the music video for their song "Head over Heels" in June 1985.

 The 1990 Movie, Stanley & Iris, starring Jane Fonda and Robert De Niro was also partially filmed in the College`s Library.